neelsmith/latin102/docs/assignments/substantives/index.md

 Use the search box below to find all the distinct forms of each word that actually appear in Hyginus.
 For example, if you choose `aper1` ("wild boar"), you'll see that it appears in only two forms:  `apro` and `aprum`.

-Edit your file `nouns1.md`, and for each noun in your theme, list all the forms that occur, with full identification (gender, case, number).
+Edit your file `nouns1.md`, and for each noun in your theme, list all the forms that occur, with all possible identifications (gender, case, number).

 ### Look up forms in Hyginus